What is an escrow account? Your ultimate guide

 - Large expenses get broken down into smaller monthly payments.
 Instead of getting hit with large insurance and tax bills that may come to thousands of dollars each year, the cost is spread evenly across your monthly mortgage payments.

-- Your payments stay up to date so you stay protected.
+- Your property tax and insurance payments stay up to date so you stay protected.
 Falling behind on taxes or insurance can lead to financial and legal consequences that no homeowner wants to deal with.
 Having an escrow account can help ensure you stay on top of these expenses with the help of your lender.

 Video: The basics of escrow